 I also participated in crafting and delivering presentations that the CFO Forum made to the market announcing the updated Principles, as well as discussions with the IASB and various regulators within and outside Europe.
 While the Principles were surely not perfect, they were an important stepping stone towards improving financial and business reporting, and I am very proud of the achievements of the Working Group.

 Board members need to exhibit curiosity and a desire to learn about areas that may potentially impact the SOA and the profession.
-How do you stay informed about what is going on nationally and internationally, and how do you apply that knowledge into your work with SOA and the profession?
+How will you apply that knowledge as an elected Board Member?

-My current roles in China as Chief Actuary and CRO require that I stay current on China’s fast-evolving market; while overall China is still a developing market its e-commerce environment is among the most advanced in the world.
+My recent roles in China as Chief Actuary and CRO required that I stay current on China’s fast-evolving market; while overall China is still a developing market its e-commerce environment is among the most advanced in the world.
 Finding the right marriage of approaches from other markets with the unique characteristics of China is a fascinating challenge.
-Throughout my career I have enjoyed seeing how products and practices from one market can be applied in another, or what legal and cultural barriers block such cross-border application.
-For China news my strong teams help me stay abreast of local developments to help overcome my language limitations.
+Throughout my career, I have enjoyed seeing how products and practices from one market can be applied in another, or what legal and cultural barriers block such cross-border application.
+For China news, my strong teams help me stay abreast of local developments to help overcome my language limitations.

 Respectful and prudent use of resources is an important function of all board members.
 Explain how you have demonstrated this characteristic in either your work or volunteer experiences and how it will carry over to your role on the SOA Board.

-My parents were children of the Depression, and as a grandchild of the Depression from a family of modest means I learned frugality in a positive sense at a young age.
-I continue to believe in using resources wisely, being a cautious spender of both personal and corporate resources, while recognizing that reasonable expenses are appropriate and investments are necessary.
+Frugality as a positive thing is an old-fashioned concept that I learned at a young age.
+I continue to believe in and exercise the similar more modern concept of being a good custodian of resources, being a cautious spender of both personal and corporate resources, while recognizing that reasonable expenses are appropriate and investments are necessary.
 A few concrete examples are: